FiveTechSoft/mod_harbour/windows/readme.md

-Id you are using Xampp on Windows then use SetEnv like this:
+If you are using Xampp on Windows then use SetEnv like this:

 ```
 LoadModule harbour_module modules/mod_harbour.so